AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/authoring.md

 ### Adding Components to Containers {#adding-components}

 1. Select a container component in the content tree or in the editor.
-1. Then tap or click the add icon in the component rail.
+1. Then tap or click the add icon in the properties rail.

    ![Selecting a component to add to a container](assets/ue-add-component.png)